scr1ttyy/hambyhacks/README.md

 ## ❓ About Me

-My name is Kyle, an aspiring Red Teamer/Entrepreneur that is currently working towards breaking into cybersecurity.
+My name is Kyle,from 🇵🇭, an aspiring Red Teamer/Entrepreneur that is currently working towards breaking into cybersecurity.

 This Github profile serves as my personal journal as well as a guide for aspiring individuals who want to break into cybersecurity.